Humanities (HUM)

 Typically Offered: Departmental Discretion.

 Course Description: Investigation of a research problem, project, or topic on an individual conference basis.
 Consent of departmental chairperson is required.
 Students are normally expected to discuss proposed work with HUM faculty two semesters before registration is anticipated.
-May be repeated with departmental approval for a maximum of 6 credits.
+May be repeated for a maximum of 6 credit hours.
+Prerequisite(s): Departmental approval.